mayurisamanta/Bus-Ticket-Reservation-System/README.md

 # Lessons Learned

-- Gain excessive knowledge on application of Java and MySQL.
+- Gain excessive knowledge on application of Java, Hibernate and MySQL.
 - Enjoyed the process of learning and creating the application.

 # Overview of my work